Create and configure a self-hosted integration runtime

-The integration runtime Host Service restarts automatically after you save the updated proxy settings.
+The integration runtime host service restarts automatically after you save the updated proxy settings.

 - Open Microsoft Integration Runtime Configuration Manager.

-- Switch to the Settings tab.
+- Select the Settings tab.

 - Select Next.
-You then see a warning that asks for your permission to save the proxy setting and restart the integration runtime Host Service.
+You then see a warning that asks for your permission to save the proxy setting and restart the integration runtime host service.

 Configure proxy server settings